 - Bubble wrap if making more than one flower

 - Trace this basic template for a rose which has five petals.
 Transfer it to a piece of cardboard and cut it out.

-- It will be used as guide for making the right size petals for your rose.
+- This template will be used as a guide for making the right size petals for the rose.

 - When you transfer the design to bubble wrap, use a complementary color felt tip pen.

 - The ink will likely transfer some of the color from the pen to the wet wool fibers.

 - A white rose for instance, will benefit from this subtle coloration and help to make your rose look more realistic.

 - You could even paint a little acid dye directly onto the front and back of the rose with a paint brush once your rose has been assembled.

 More than one rose at a time!